greenfieldURI-group/QC-partial-charges-AMBER/README.md

 The `MULT` keyword specifies the spin multiplicity of the electronic state.
 The default value is 1, which corresponds to a singlet state, meaning all electrons are paired (no unpaired electrons).
 For systems with at least one unpaired electron, the user must specify the multiplicity.

 The `SCFTYP` keyword is used to specify the type of self-consistent field (SCF) wavefunction.
-Several options are available, but the two most common are RHF and UHF.
-RHF (Restricted Hartree-Fock) is typically used for closed-shell systems, where all electrons are paired, and UHF (Unrestricted Hartree-Fock) is used for open-shell systems that contain unpaired electrons.
+Several options are available, but the two most common are RHF (Restricted Hartree-Fock) and UHF (Unrestricted Hartree-Fock).
+RHF is typically used for closed-shell systems, where all electrons are paired, and UHF is used for open-shell systems that contain unpaired electrons.